TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-performance-troubleshooting.md

 If you are experiencing some issues with the queries that are running slower on Managed Instance, use the following steps to troubleshoot the issues:

-- Try to find the changes in the resource utilization using the [SQL Server Management Studio(SSMS)](https://docs.microsoft.com/sql/relational-databases/performance/performance-dashboarl?toc=%2Fazure%2Fsql-database%2Ftoc.json), `sys.server_resource_stats` and other [Dynamic Management Views(DMV)](https://docs.microsoft.com/azure/sql-database/sql-database-monitoring-with-dmvs).
+- Try to find the changes in the resource utilization using the [SQL Server Management Studio(SSMS) Performance Dashboard](https://docs.microsoft.com/sql/relational-databases/performance/performance-dashboard), `sys.server_resource_stats` and other [Dynamic Management Views(DMV)](https://docs.microsoft.com/azure/sql-database/sql-database-monitoring-with-dmvs).
 SSMS and DMVs enable you to identify top resource consuming queries that are using the critical resource.
 Once you identify the queries you can perform the following actions:
   - Tune the queries that affect performance by rewriting them, adding the indexes, updating statistics, etc.
   - Increase the resources by adding more vCores or memory if you see some bottleneck.